Sandelier/AnimePlanet-Additions/README.md

 # AnimePlanet Additions
-Adding new features / fixing minor inconveniences that i have found in animeplanet.
+Adding new features / fixing minor inconveniences that i've found in AnimePlanet.
-Includes list visualizer.
+Includes small list visualizer, but there's an button to export the data so you can make an better one if you want to.

 Gonna add chromium someday.
 (Don't trust me on this one)